Humanities & Social Sciences (HASS)

 With this wide scope, students can interact and be engaged in many different hands-on activities, discuss and interpret worldwide issues and those facing Australian society.
 These programs are designed to help and encourage students to become leaders and citizens of a fast paced and changing world.

-The study of Career and Enterprise, Geography, History and Politics and Law is available for students to consider.
-Business Management and Enterprise and Career and Enterprise are non-ATAR subjects with a curriculum that is designed to provide students with an insight into the world of work and business.
+The study of Career & Enterprise, Geography, History and Politics & Law is available for students to consider.
+Business Management & Enterprise and Career & Enterprise are General courses with a curriculum that is designed to provide students with an insight into the world of work and business.
 The acquisition of an essential ‘skill’ set that helps them to navigate through the complexities of the work environment and business world are taught.

 HASS students have the ability to use technology that best prepares them for a changing and challenging world.